yzliu84/yzliu84.github.io/_pages/about.md

 <div style="color:#00008B; font-weight: bold;">
     Scalable and Releasable Microbattery Array for Microrobot and Chip Applications
 </div>
-I am developing a CMOS-compatible, large-scale microbattery array with the smallest recorded dimensions to date.
+This project focuses on developing a CMOS-compatible, large-scale microbattery array with the smallest recorded dimensions to date.
 This battery array is designed to enable synchronized charging and discharging across the array and can be released from the wafer.
 In the future, it may be used for applications such as bio-neural stimulation, powering microrobots, and supplying power to compact sensor circuits.

 </div>
 </div>